-Create your editorial calendar for your content creation, set a clear publishing schedule, and don’t wait until the last minute to create needed content.
+Create your editorial calendar for your content creation, set a clear publishing schedule, and don’t wait until the last minute to create the needed content.
 A great content marketing strategy plans ahead.
 Then, schedule your posts so they always go out at the right time.

 Social media can be brutal.
 Just ask some of the many people who’ve been completely criticized or even fired for saying or sharing the wrong thing.
 It only takes one click to unfollow someone if content isn’t up to standards.

 While consistency is important, quality is essential.
 The content you create and share represents your brand, and ultimately help you achieve your social media goals.

 A poor quality video can quickly become a viral meme that negatively impacts your company.
 Dark or blurry Instagram photos do not delight people or make them want to follow your brand.

 Have a plan- a social media content calendar to be specific.
 Put the people and systems in place to deliver consistent, quality content.
-Set goals, have quality control and analytics to review content performance on the backend.
+Set goals have quality control and digital marketing analytics to review content performance on the backend.